tkapatos/eustories/README.md

 [leaflet]: https://leafletjs.com/
 [definitelytyped]: https://definitelytyped.org/

+## Development specific

+To start the back-end:

+    mvn spring-boot:run

+To start the client with Admin rights:

+    yarn start

+To start the client without Admin rights:

+    yarn start-proxy

 ## Things to do

-show success/error message on save story clean up client if needed